-It is probable that the island was inhabited 500,000 years ago.
+It is probable that Sri Lanka was inhabited 500,000 years ago.
 Since it was a lush and fertile island of forests, plains and animals, with rivers abundant with fish, it would have been an attractive place for wandering prehistoric man to settle.
-The domestication of plants, broadening the food supply of hunting people, may have occurred in Sri Lanka some 12,000 years ago.
+The domestication of plants, broadening the food supply of hunting people, may have occurred some 12,000 years ago.

-If southeast Asia was the cradle of human civilisation, Sri Lanka would have benefited from the development of agriculture, pottery making and the fashioning of stone tools introduced by seafarers from neighbouring archipelagos like the Philippines and Indonesia.
-Evidence from Stone Age cultures has been unearthed and it is believed that Stone Age recluses survived in the island’s unexplored jungles up to 1,000 years ago.
-Today the Veddahs are regarded as a living link with the original inhabitants.
+If Southeast Asia was the cradle of human civilisation, Sri Lanka would have benefited from the development of agriculture, pottery making and the fashioning of stone tools introduced by seafarers from neighbouring archipelagos such as the Philippines and Indonesia.
+Archaeological evidence suggests that reclusive Stone Age hunter-gather societies survived in the island’s unexplored jungles up to 1,000 years ago.
+Today the Veddas are regarded as a living link with the original inhabitants.

 The mixed heritage of today’s Sri Lanka results in a varied and vibrant culture, combining influences from Buddhist, Hindu and Islamic cultures as well as colonial lifestyles.
 There is a thriving artistic tradition in painting, music, dance and theatre and, perhaps surprisingly, architecture.
 The varied building styles are easily visible on any drive through the country and add diversity to the city, suburban, coastal, agricultural and forest landscapes.